 We are specialized in travel to Indonesia on cultural tours, leisure trips, beach holidays, trekking tours, jungle safaris or diving cruises in Indonesia.

 We happily suggest and supervise tailor-made itineraries according to your wishes and interests and make sure, your holidays will be pleasant and enjoyable.
 Be it for your close familiy or on a trip vacation with friends.

-Indonesia travel tips, a choice of destinations also combinable as tailor-made individual holidays in Indonesia.
+Indonesia travel tips, a choice of routes and destinations in Indonesia also combinable as tailor-made holidays in Indonesia.